Laravel-Backpack/docs/4.1/crud-fields.md

 <a name="easymde"></a>
 ### easymde

-Show an [EasyMDE markdown editor](https://easymde.com/) to the user.
+Show an [EasyMDE - Markdown Editor](https://easy-markdown-editor.tk/) to the user.
 EasyMDE is a well-maintained fork of SimpleMDE.

 ```php
 [   // easymde